deltatrigger/bill/Firestone Law Enforcement Security Act.md

 (iii) The individual committed a crime which is listed as a type 1 or type 2 prescribed offense.

-(iv) Where the individual requests that their certification be suspended.
+(iv) Whereas the individual requests that their certification be suspended.

 (v) The individual has two or more active warnings or strikes on their certification.